alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/05-strategy/03-useForm.md

 </TabItem>
 </Tabs>

 `useForm` will not request by default, and the request will be sent after calling `send`.
 At the same time, the callback function of `useForm` will pass in the latest form data.
-If you need to convert the data before submitting, you can convert it here, or Can be converted in the `formSubmit` function.
+If you need to convert the data before submitting, you can convert it here, or it can be converted in the `formSubmit` function.

 :::warning Caution